xaur/decred-news/guidelines.md

 To find **pull requests** for the month:

-1. Use GitHub search features, notably the `updated:2019-06-01..2019-06-31` query to find pull requests that were active in a given month ([example](https://github.com/decred/politeia/pulls?q=is%3Apr+is%3Aclosed+updated%3A2019-06-01..2019-06-30)).
-Merged ones are in the Closed tab with a purple icon.
-In progress ones are in the Open tab.
+1. Use GitHub search features, notably the `merged:2019-06-01..2019-06-31` query to find pull requests that were [merged](https://help.github.com/en/articles/searching-issues-and-pull-requests#search-by-when-a-pull-request-was-merged) in a given month ([example](https://github.com/decred/politeia/pulls?q=is%3Apr+is%3Aclosed+merged%3A2019-06-01..2019-06-30)).
-2. For each PR in that "updated" list, check that some notable activity happened in that month.
+2. To find open PRs with activity use another query `is:open updated:2019-06-01..2019-06-31`.
+For each PR in that list, check that some notable activity happened in that month.
 The are false positives.
-Some activity like branch deletion may paint the PR as updated while nothing of interest happened.
+Some activity may paint the PR as updated while nothing of interest happened.
 Example: [politeia#833](https://github.com/decred/politeia/pull/833) - work was merged on May 1, branch deleted on Jun 20 and the PR shows up as updated in the June search query above.

 Some projects have commits that don't go the pull request route.
 For these, we scan **commits** on the `master` branches: